Harry Coulby: Retirement

 Harry Coulby retired from his duties at Pickands Mather and Pittsburgh Steamship in 1924.
 He was succeeded as director of the Marine Department at Pickands Mather by Elton Hoyt II.

 Coulby remained active in business, particularly in the steel industry.
 He was a close friend of Price McKinney, co-owner and co-founder of the Corrigan, McKinney & Company iron mining firm and the Corrigan, McKinney Steel Company.
 Another close friend was Cyrus S. Eaton, the electric and natural gas utility, banking, and steel magnate.
 It was Coulby who had urged Eaton to get into the steel business, The company had first organized in 1903 as the United Steel Corporation, and changed its name (due to acquisition, merger, and reorganization) to the United Alloy Steel Corporation in 1916.
 Pickands Mather had invested heavily in United Alloy Steel, and Eaton gained control of the company in 1925.
 Pickands Mather exerted its influence by having Coulby named chairman of United Alloy's board of directors in April 1926.
 In collaboration with Eaton, Coulby helped engineer the merger of United Alloy and the Central Steel Company of Massillon, Ohio, into the new Central Alloy Steel Company in July 1926.
 This merger formed the sixth-largest steel company in the United States.
 Coulby was then elected a director of the new company in August 1926, and appointed to its important executive committee.
 Coulby remained active in the business affairs Central Alloy Steel Corporation until his death.

 The city of Wickliffe incorporated as a village in 1916.
 Coulby was elected the village's first mayor, and served a single one-year term.

 In May 1917, Coulby was named to the board of directors of Youngstown Sheet and Tube, the fifth-largest steel manufacturer in the nation.
-His appointment was due to Pickands Mather's financial interest in the firlm.
+His appointment was due to Pickands Mather's financial interest in the firm.
 Pickands Mather's association with Youngstown began in 1923, when it supplied the financing to allow Youngstown to merge with the Sheet and Tube Company of America and the Brier Hill Steel Company.
 The following year, Pickands Mather began operating the Newport iron mine in Minnesota's Mesabi Range on behalf of Youngstown Sheet and Tube.

 Coulby was a member of the Union Club, Tavern Club, and Cleveland Country Club (all of Cleveland); the Duquesne Club of Pittsburgh; the Chicago Club of Chicago; and the Kitchigami Club of Duluth.